2013 National Scout Jamboree: Technology

 As part of the "Scouting 2.0" initiative, a large emphasis on technology was made during the Jamboree.
 For the first time, participants were advised to carry smartphones in order to use the Jamboree's mobile application for iOS and Android.
 The app was designed to help Scouts, Scouters and staff navigate the area through the ArcGIS Online Platform (developed and supported by Esri), as well as provide personalized daily activity schedules to all its users.

 AT&T sponsored a large part of this technology initiative.
 Cellular towers, many owned by AT&T, and wifi antennas were placed around the site providing mobile coverage for the Jamboree.
-Solar chargers were also be placed in subcamps, allowing participants to keep their devices charged on a daily basis.
+Solar chargers were also placed in subcamps, allowing participants to keep their devices charged on a daily basis.

 Technology Quest was a half day experience that was a part of every participant's assigned weekly schedule.
 Scouts had a hands-on science and technology experience brought to the jamboree by major corporate, non-profit and educational partners.
 These included: NASA, National Geographic, Lego, AT&T, Microsoft, the Franklin Institute, Michigan Tech, West Virginia University Forensics, Team SLR from NASCAR, Destination Imagination, Parallax, Inc., National White Collar Crime Center, University of Charleston School of Pharmacy, Fairmont State University, Geocaching.com, Goal Zero, Mountain View Solar, Virginia Bioinformatics Institute and more.
 Activities included robotics, forensics, chemistry, physics, health care, IT, DNA and biotech, and photography.

 Death

-An adult staff members from Beavercreek, Ohio collapsed on July 20, 2013, and was transported by ambulance to Plateau Medical Center in Oak Hill where he was pronounced dead after attempts to revive him had failed.
+An adult staff member from Beavercreek, Ohio collapsed on July 20, 2013, and was transported by ambulance to Plateau Medical Center in Oak Hill where he was pronounced dead after attempts to revive him had failed.
 The victim, Gene Schulz, was volunteering as a merit badge counselor and a historical reenactor of the Lewis and Clark Expedition.
 The cause of death was attributed to a heart attack.
 No other deaths were reported.